nickrallison/obs-std/test_vaults/reference_linked_noself/binary_search_tree.md

 - The right subtree of a node contains only nodes with keys greater than the node’s key.
 - Both the left and right subtrees must also be binary search trees.

-The above properties of BST provide an ordering among keys so that the operations like search, minimum and maximum can be done fast.
-If there is no ordering, then we may have to compare every key to search a given key.
+The above properties of BST provide an [[ordering.md|ordering]] among keys so that the operations like search, minimum and maximum can be done fast.
+If there is no [[ordering.md|ordering]], then we may have to compare every key to search a given key.

 ## Binary Search Tree Representation